TheOdinProject/curriculum/react/react_testing/introduction_to_react_testing.md

 #### Focus on the concepts

-Even though some articles use Jest and the Enzyme testing library, the concepts should be transferrable.
+Even though some articles use Jest and the Enzyme testing library, the concepts should be transferable.

 </div>